skyzh/fourier-transform-drawing/README.md

 ## Generation Steps

 0. Install Python, Node.js, etc. Run `yarn start` to start dev server.
+Replace SVG path in `index.html`.
 Visit web page at `http://localhost:8080`
-1. Edit `transform_point` function, watch pattern in `Original SVG`, adjust until the pattern fill the canvas.
+1. Edit `transform_point` function, watch pattern in `Original SVG`, adjust until the pattern fills the canvas.
 2. Click **Dump SVG Data**.
 Note that it may take a long time.
 Copy `fft_data.json` to analysis folder.
 3. Adjust `freq_range` in analysis.py.
 Run `./analysis.py > dump.json`.
 4. Run `yarn start` again to see the result.
 You may see pattern like this